Our Lady of Lourdes Medical Center is one of two CRNA schools in New Jersey.

 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.

-“The OLLMC campus is the main principal [clinical] site and provides the students with all requirement components of clinical training which includes open heart, major vascular, major GI, organ transportation, robotic procedures, and high risk obstetrics.
-Students will gain experiences in anesthetic management situations not offered at the primary clinical sites by attending off campus rotations.
+“The OLLMC campus is the main principal [clinical] site and high-risk obstetrics.
+Students will gain experiences in anesthetic management situations not offered at the primary clinical sites by attending off-campus rotations.
 There are no anesthesia residents at any clinical site utilized by the program.”

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.